craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

    details.

 1. Select one or more images or Helm charts and versions you want to customize.

+   When selecting multiple images and versions, all selections must share the same distribution and distribution version.
+For example, you can select `dhi-node:22_alpine3.23` and `dhi-python:3.13_alpine3.23` together (both Alpine 3.23), but you cannot mix `dhi-node:22_debian` with Alpine images, or mix different Alpine versions like `alpine3.23` and `alpine3.22`.

-   You can select multiple images and versions (from the same distribution and distribution version), or multiple Helm charts and versions, to apply the same customization to all of them.
+   Alternatively, you can select multiple Helm chart versions to apply the same customization to all of them.
+You cannot mix images and Helm charts in the same customization.

 1. Select **Next**.
 1. Optional.
 Add packages.